I've been making videos for awhile now — ever since…ohh boy…8th grade. Let me tell you about my journey:

 As part of our effort to recruit new members to CEV, I created this video.

-At Cornell, I am a Software and Operations member of Cornell Electric Vehicles, a Cornell Project Team.
+At Cornell, I was a Software and Operations member of Cornell Electric Vehicles, a Cornell Project Team.
 Our goal is to build the world's most efficient electric vehicle!

 As part of our effort to raise money to support our team, I created this video to promote the team for Cornell's Giving Day.